US Judge Rejects Suit Over Face Scanning for Video Game

 Entire law here [ilga.gov].

+Well the idea that a New York judge is hearing a case about Illinois State Law is already suspicious but the Illinois Law does state:

+He's not a New York state judicial officer, he's a Federal Judge whose court is in New York.

-Which is why they can sue in Illinois (Score:2)
+Which is why they can sue in Illinois (Score:3)

 They can potentially sue in Illinois, under Illinois law.